A high school French teacher in Virginia has won $575,000 after being fired from his job for refusing to use a student’s “preferred pronouns.”

 Vlaming tried to accommodate the student by using her new preferred name and avoiding the use of pronouns altogether.

-But that wasn’t good enough for the West Point School Board.
+But that wasn’t good enough for the West Virginia School Board.
 The superintendent demanded Vlaming refer to the student using pronouns inconsistent with her sex.
 When he refused, the school board fired him.
 In response, Vlaming filed a lawsuit against the school board with the help of Alliance Defending Freedom (ADF).

 Last December, the Virginia Supreme Court ruled in Vlaming’s favor, issuing a landmark decision affirming that the Virginia Constitution protects public employees’ right to free speech and freely exercise their religion.